Engineering Course Outcomes

 ENGR 2060 - Engineering Mechanics - Dynamics

-- Utilize principle of work and energy.
+- Solve particle and rigid body kinetics problems using the principle of work and energy.

-- Utilize principle of impulse and momentum.
+- Solve particle and rigid body kinetics problems using the principle of impulse and momentum.

 ENGR 2160 - Introduction to Engineering Analysis